rruckley/annotator/README.md

 # annotator
-Reads from Kafka topic and creates annocations within Grafana
+Reads from Kafka topic and creates annotations within Grafana